— George Washington Carver

 An inventor and chemist who dedicated his life to knowledge and making the world a better place, George Washington Carver (1860–1943) was born on this day to slave parents in Diamond Grove, Missouri.

 A sickly child, he showed an interest in nature and science early on.
-He'd take long walks through the woods and collect plants, earning the nickname, "the Plant Doctor."
+He’d take long walks through the woods and collect plants, earning the nickname “the Plant Doctor.”

 “My work, my life, must be in the spirit of a little child seeking only to know the truth and follow it,” he once said.

-With the goal "to be of the greatest good to the greatest number of people" and at the urging of his friend Booker T. Washington, Carver served the next 47 years as the Director of the Tuskeegee Institute in Alabama as a scientist, teacher, and humanitarian.
+With the goal “to be of the greatest good to the greatest number of people” and at the urging of his friend Booker T. Washington, Carver served the next 47 years as the Director of the Tuskegee Institute in Alabama as a scientist, teacher, and humanitarian.

 Live with tenderness, sympathy, tolerance, and compassion.